isomerpages/mlaw-corp/news/speeches/_posts/2017-08-28-Opening-remarks-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-the-2017-Asia-Economic-Forum-on-The-One-Belt One-Road-Initiative-Impact-and-Implications-at-the-Lee-Kuan-Yew-School-of-Public-Policy-NUS.md

 ---
 layout: post
-title: Opening remarks by Mr K Shanmugam, Minister for Home Affairs and Minister for Law at the 2017 Asia Economic Forum on “The One-Belt One-Road Initiative: Impact and Implications” at the Lee Kuan Yew School of Public Policy, NUS
+title: "Opening remarks by Mr K Shanmugam, Minister for Home Affairs and Minister for Law at the 2017 Asia Economic Forum on “The One-Belt One-Road Initiative: Impact and Implications” at the Lee Kuan Yew School of Public Policy, NUS"
 permalink: /news/speeches/opening-remarks-by-mr-k-shanmugam--minister-for-home-affairs-and0
 breadcrumb: Speeches
 collection_name: news